 ClientEarth has a proven track record of success using EU laws to secure sound management of protected areas and species both on land and at sea.
 Our team has successfully deployed legal arguments to prohibit damaging fishing practices in MPAs, particularly in areas that are part of the EU-wide network of Natura 2000 sites.

 One of the major issues facing ocean conversation is that the vast majority of its waters are out of sight and out of mind.
 Through visual storytelling we aim to create a greater understanding of these extraordinary ecosystems and fuel passion about their vital importance for all of mankind; promoting responsible stewardship of them and ensuring the world’s oceans have a larger voice in the ecological debate.

-Less than 8% of the deep ocean has been explored, and we are committed to helping change that because new discoveries from the deep play a vital role in underpinning advances in social, economic, medicinal and environmental science.
+More than 80% of the ocean still remains unexplored, and we are committed to helping change that because new discoveries from the deep play a vital role in underpinning advances in social, economic, medicinal and environmental science.
 By integrating the projects that we support with visual storytelling, we promote enthusiasm, understanding and interest about the oceans.

 One of the early projects supported by the Arksen Foundation was the Ocean Futures Society.

 The mission of Ocean Futures Society is to explore our global ocean, inspiring and educating people throughout the world to act responsibly for its protection, documenting the critical connection between humanity and nature, and celebrating the ocean’s vital importance to the survival of all life on our planet.